-How to Lower Your Cortisol Levels
+How to Lower Cortisol Levels Naturally

 Cortisol is your body’s primary stress hormone.
 When you perceive a threat, it can increase the amount of sugar in your blood, promote the conversion of glucose into energy, increase heart and respiration rates, and cause other changes that support the so-called fight-or-flight response.
 Essentially, it prepares your body to take action in stressful situations.

 Cortisol affects nearly every type of tissue — musculoskeletal, nervous, immune, cardiovascular, reproductive, etc. — so it’s crucial that your body only releases it when appropriate.
 Ongoing exposure to cortisol is unhealthy.
+Learning how to decrease cortisol levels supports balanced energy, a stronger immune system, and improved mood.
+If you’re wondering what helps with cortisol levels, lifestyle changes such as regular exercise, relaxation techniques, and healthy sleep habits can make a big difference.

 Health Problems From Excessive Cortisol